DannyGilligan/chocelegance-resubmission/README.md

 <li>
 <b>Chocolate Model</b>
 <br>
 This model holds all the relevant details about the chocolates sold on the site.
-This model can be created, updated, edited and deleted by a superuser directly from the site without the need to log in to the admin panel.
+The values in this model can be created, read, updated, and deleted by a superuser directly from the site without the need to log in to the admin panel.
 Located in 'Chocolate' app.
 </li>
 <br>
 <li>